 Starling Bank offers a Contactless Debit MasterCard, manufactured by AllPay.
 As of December 2017, Starling are not yet part of the LINK network, however, they can be used at any MasterCard compliant ATM.

 Starling is most powerful when it’s your main bank account.
 The Current Account Switch Service makes it simple and hassle-free to transfer all your payments over to Starling, so you can streamline your finances and get total visibility over your money.

 Starling is currently working on integrating Open Banking and open APIs in to their "marketplace" to allow customers to use their data with other financial products.
 They are also working with the Post Office in order to allow cash to be paid in through them instead of NatWest.

 Starling Bank is backed by Future Fifty and Capability and Innovation Fund, Merian Global Investors, JTC and others.
-The company raised £60M in a latest financing on Feb 10, 2020.
-This new round brings Starling Bank's total funding to £323M to-date.
+The company added another £40M to its £60M of funding raised on Feb 10, 2020.
+This new round brings Starling Bank's total funding to £363M to-date.